cpdong/IntronNeoantigen/README.md

 ./intronneoanitgen calling -b /path/to/sample.bam -g /path/to/index_dir/gencode.v32.annotation.re-annotation.gtf -t 20 -o /path/to/out
 ```
 #### Options: ####
-- `-mode`          : mode of calling, normal/tumor.
-If tumor mode choose, a reference of intron retained frequency is required to filter commonly retained introns.
 - `-b`          : input file with full path
 - `-g`          : re-parsed gtf file from the index step
 - `-t`          : number of threads (default: 1)
 - `-o`          : output directory (default: `.`)
-- `-ref`        : a commonly intron retained list from normal samples result.
+- `-remove`        : a commonly intron retained list from normal samples result.
 You can choose from the precalculated GRCh38 intron retained table from GTEx.
 Exp: gtex, or gtex-skin.
 Or you can provided your own calculated retained intron remove list.
 - `-o`          : output directory (default: `.`)
 - `-c`          : minumum number of reads falls on intron region (default: 10)
 - `-p`          : pecentage retain index,pri (default: 0.05)